 27. Where the machine compositor has to make contractions, he shall be paid rate and a half for each line affected.
-This: provision does not apply to ordinary recognized contractions such as "st." for street, "rd." for road, "Co." for company, "Ltd." for limited, "lb." for pound, "oz." for ounces.
-We can be considered to be contractions appear in the copy and are required to be followed by the machine compositor. by the machine compositor.
+This provision does not apply to ordinary recognized contractions such as "st." for street, "rd." for road, "Co." for company, "Ltd." for limited, "lb." for pound, "oz." for ounces, &c.
+No extra charge shall be made where occasional contractions appear in the copy and are required to be followed by the machine compositor.